tasuku43/kubernetes-the-hard-way-lima/README.md

 # Kubernetes the Hard Way with Lima

 ## Overview

 This project is a step-by-step implementation of [Kubernetes the Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way) using [Lima](https://github.com/lima-vm/lima), a lightweight virtual machine manager for macOS.
 It automates the process of setting up a Kubernetes cluster from scratch, providing a learning experience for understanding the inner workings of Kubernetes.

+By using Lima, all virtual machines required for the Kubernetes cluster can run locally on a single macOS machine, eliminating the need to provision cloud infrastructure or dedicated hardware.
+This significantly lowers the barrier to entry and reduces cost, allowing anyone with a Mac to practice Kubernetes the Hard Way in a fully self-contained, reproducible environment.

 ## Prerequisites